 However, just because they’re legal, doesn’t mean they can’t be abused.

 Many college campuses, including those of the most prestigious schools in the world, have Adderal problems.
-Students will often get prescribed the medicine, and sell it to high-achievers so that they can help themselves focusing.
+Students will often get the prescription drug and sell it to high-achievers so that they can help themselves focus.

 Caffeine is another example of a legal stimulant.
 It’s significantly less potent and dangerous than the above options, however.
 Especially since most people get their caffeine in beverages with relatively low levels of caffeine, and only have one at a time.

 Drinking too many cups of coffee can be a problem.
 However, the bigger problem is perhaps caffeine pills, which don’t take the time to consume that coffee does but offer the same amount of caffeine.
 These can easily be popped the same way that more hard stimulants are, and become “uppers”.

 How Do People Use Uppers?